Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: TDEs at high redshift

 We also have

 assuming a solar mass star is totally disrupted, consistently with Eq.
 (10) of \cite{fialkov2017}.
 Half the mass of the star is assumed to be accreted into the black hole which has a radiative efficiency $\epsilon$.
-Using the above ingredients, \eq{ptdestart} can be recast as: